 All students must fulfill the general requirements for graduation.
 Students in the Jackson School must also fulfill the following requirements:

-- The University requires that the student complete in residence at least 60 semester hours of the coursework counted toward the degree.
+- The University requires that students complete at least 60 semester hours of the coursework counted toward the degree in residence.
 For the Bachelor of Arts in Geological Sciences, these 60 hours must include at least 18 hours in geological sciences.

 Applying for Graduation

 A student is eligible to graduate if their Jackson School degree audit is 100 percent complete.
 If an eligible student fails to submit a graduation application by the semester deadline given in the academic calendar, a graduation application may be submitted by the academic dean or designee.
 An application submitted under these circumstances cannot be cancelled without a successful appeal to the Office of the Provost.
 Refer to the Graduation Appeal Application for further information.

 In the semester or summer session in which a student is eligible to graduate, the student must be registered at the University and must file a graduation application form with the JSG Student Services Office.
 This should be done at the beginning of the semester in which the student intends to graduate; it must be done by the deadline to apply for an undergraduate degree, which is noted in the official academic calendar.

 An official degree audit must be on file when the student submits the graduation application.
 A student who applies for graduation but does not receive the degree must promptly contact a JSG academic advisor to discuss next steps.
 The student will be required to submit a new graduation application in the semester they intend to graduate.

 The student must be registered at the University in the semester or summer session in which the degree is to be granted.
 This requirement may be fulfilled by registering for courses in residence or by registering in absentia.
 For information about registration in absentia, the student must consult the JSG Student Services office no later than the second week of the semester in which the student intends to graduate.